sea-of-stuff/sos/CONTRIBUTING.md

 ## Email

-Email any issues or suggestions to sic2@st-andrews.ac.uk
+Email any issues or suggestions to Simone (sic2@st-andrews.ac.uk)